Marcosmgs/soulandsurf/README.md

 The background style for the meet up section was taken from the Coders Coffeehouse Project(Code Institute)

+The navigation bar code was taken from the Coders Coffeehouse Project(Code Institute)

 Signup form style and gallery alignment style were taken from the Love Running Project(Code Institute)

 ### Imagery